mlc-ai/mlc-llm/docs/deploy/android.rst

 **Build the Android app**.
 Open folder ``./android/MLCChat`` as an Android Studio Project.
 Connect your Android device to your machine.
 In the menu bar of Android Studio, click "Build → Make Project".
 Once the build is finished, click "Run → Run 'app'" and you will see the app launched on your phone.

 .. note::
-    ❗ This app cannot be run in an emulator and thus a physical phone is required, because MLC LLM needs an actual mobile GPU to meaningfully run at accelerated speed.
+    ❗ This app cannot be run in an emulator and thus a physical phone is required, because MLC LLM needs an actual mobile GPU to meaningfully run at an accelerated speed.

 Incorporate Model Weights
 -------------------------

 Instructions have been provided to build an Android App with MLC LLM in previous sections, but it requires run-time weight downloading from HuggingFace, as configured in `app-config.json` in previous steps under `model_url`.
 However, it could be desirable to bundle weights together into the app to avoid downloading over the network.
 In this section, we provide a simple ADB-based walkthrough that hopefully helps with further development.

 **Generating APK**.
-Enter Android Studio, click "Build → Generate Signed Bundle/APK" to build an APK for release.
+Enter Android Studio, and click "Build → Generate Signed Bundle/APK" to build an APK for release.
 If it is the first time you generate an APK, you will need to create a key according to `the official guide from Android <https://developer.android.com/studio/publish/app-signing#generate-key>`_.
 This APK will be placed under ``android/MLCChat/app/release/app-release.apk``.

 **Install ADB and USB debugging**.
 Enable "USB debugging" in the developer mode in your phone settings.
 In SDK manager, install `Android SDK Platform-Tools <https://developer.android.com/studio/releases/platform-tools>`_.
-Add the path to platform-tool path to environment variable ``PATH``.
+Add the path to platform-tool path to the environment variable ``PATH``.
 Run the following commands, and if ADB is installed correctly, your phone will appear as a device:

 .. code-block:: bash